-Minor Description: The courses in this minor are designed to prepare interested students with the skills necessary to participate in SCUBA diving and for the final stages of dive instructor certification.
+Description: The courses in this minor are designed to prepare interested students with the skills necessary to participate in SCUBA diving and for the final stages of dive instructor certification.
 After completing FEDU 406, students are qualified to pursue completion of an external examination to receive their Open Water Scuba Instructor certification.
 (This exam is not a part of the minor, and arrangements for the exam and related fees are entirely the responsibility of the individual to pursue.)

-NOTES:
+Notes:

-- Because of the specialized focus and intent of these classes, they may not be taken as part of the General Ministry minor. - The courses in this minor are different from most of PIU's courses in that they vary in number of credits.
+- The courses in this minor are different from most of PIU's courses in that they vary in number of credits.
 Each class has its credit value posted after the course name. - Each semester, dive courses will be offered in "clusters" of three credits to simplify registration and financing.